SevenShepherd/SevenShepherd.github.io/_posts/2024-02-19-fruit-bearing.markdown

 <a name="geisler" href="#contents" style="font-size:1.6em;">3.2.4 Dr. Norman Geisler (M.A., Theology at Wheaton; Ph.D., Philosophy at Loyola)</a>

-> As Charles Ryrie correctly observed, <span style="font-weight:bold;">"every Christian will bear fruit; <span style="color:orangered;">otherwise he or she is not a true believer."</span></span> For 'fruit, then, furnishes evidence of saving faith.
+> As Charles Ryrie correctly observed, <span style="font-weight:bold;color:ForestGreen;">"every Christian will bear fruit; <span style="color:orangered;">otherwise he or she is not a true believer."</span></span> For 'fruit, then, furnishes evidence of saving faith.
 The evidence may be strong or weak, erratic or regular, visible or not.
 But a **saving faith works**," &mdash; Dr. Norman Geisler, Four Views On Eternal Security. p.
 105.

-> Since saving faith is an act of trust in and obedience to Jesus Christ regarding the gospel, it is evident from its very essence that **saving faith (which <span style="color:orangered;">involves repentance</span>) will naturally tend to produce good works**—a nominal, noncommittal, <span style="font-weight:bold;color:orangered;">purely intellectual-type faith will not</span>.
+> Since saving faith is an act of trust in and obedience to Jesus Christ regarding the gospel, it is evident from its very essence that saving faith (which <span style="font-weight:bold;color:orangered;">involves repentance</span>) <span style="font-weight:bold;color:ForestGreen;">will naturally tend to produce good works</span>—a nominal, noncommittal, <span style="font-weight:bold;color:orangered;">purely intellectual-type faith will not</span>.
 Therefore, whereas <span style="font-weight:bold;color:orangered;">we are saved by faith alone, saving faith is not alone</span> but is inclined to produce good works. &mdash; Dr. Norman Geisler

 > As Ryrie put it, "**Saving faith is a working faith**, and those works justify believers in the courtroom on earth," and <span style="font-weight:bold;color:orangered;">an "unproductive faith is a spurious faith."</span> &mdash; Dr. Norman Geisler, Four Views On Eternal Security. p.
 107. <sup style="color:#A8A8A8;"><sup>45</sup>Ryrie, So GreatSalvation, 110-11.</sup>

-> 1 John 3:9 John affirmed that “no one who is born of God will continue to sin, because God’s seed remains in him; he cannot go on sinning, because he has been born of God.” <span style="font-weight:bold;"><span style="color:orangered;">This confirms moderate Calvinism</span>’s</span> view of eternal security for two reasons.
-First, anyone truly born of God cannot persist in evil. **If someone does, then he is not born of God.** That is, a Christian’s perseverance in avoiding continual, habitual sin is a proof of his salvation &mdash; Dr. Norman Geisler, Systematic Theology Vol. 3 Sin & Salvation.
+> 1 John 3:9 John affirmed that “no one who is born of God will continue to sin, because God’s seed remains in him; he cannot go on sinning, because he has been born of God.” <span style="font-weight:bold;color:ForestGreen;">This confirms moderate Calvinism</span>’s view of eternal security for two reasons.
+First, anyone truly born of God cannot persist in evil. <span style="font-weight:bold;color:orangered;">If someone does, then he is not born of God.</span> That is, a Christian’s perseverance in avoiding continual, habitual sin is a proof of his salvation &mdash; Dr. Norman Geisler, Systematic Theology Vol. 3 Sin & Salvation.
 Ch.
 11.

 <!-- <a name="calvin" href="#contents" style="font-size:1.6em;">3.2.4 John Calvin (1509-1564)</a>